 See in Glossary (.unitypackage

-Note: If your assets are high quality and you believe other users would find them useful, follow the instructions in the documentation for Publishing to the Asset Store to create a package draft and upload it to the Asset Store
+Note: If your assets are high quality and other users might find them useful, refer to Publishing to the Asset Store for instructions to create a package draft and upload it to the Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
+Offers a wide variety of assets, from textures, models and animations to whole project examples, tutorials and Editor extensions.
+More info

-To create your own custom asset package:
+To create and export an asset package:

 Open the project you want to export assets from.